The Day The World Calls Easter

 And what did God do with death?
 Well, death is the biggest “turn-around”.
 God tells us, in 1 Cor 15:54-55, “Death is swallowed up in victory!
 O Death, where is thy victory?
 O Death, where is thy sting?”

 God takes death, and turns it into LIFE!
 And He does it through the resurrection.
-First by the resurrection of Jesus Christ.
-And ultimately, by our own resurrection.
+First by the resurrection of Jesus Christ (the “first-fruits”) And then ultimately, by our own resurrection.
+Those of us who are Christ’s, at His coming.

 May God bless you in the study of His word, and may His words always give you comfort.